 Layering Drum Sounds using Multiple Layers

-Learn how to layer drum sounds using multiple layers and in parallel!
+Learn how to layer drum sounds by using multiple layers and with parallel processing.

 Layering drum sounds is a great way to create new and unique drum textures and the process helps aspiring producers to carve out a reputation as a sound designer.
 Although it could be termed as a production process layering drum sounds borders on the edge of sound design as many of the processes used are shared by both crafts.

 Layering two drum sounds can yield a whole new world of sound design possibilities but throw in a third sound and you are afforded limitless possibilities in designing new unique sound sets.
 However, the introduction of a third sound can result in complicating issues as summing, masking and clashing of frequencies can rear their heads.
 Understanding these three problematic areas and how best to address them can only help in achieving quality results.